ambiverse-nlu/ambiverse-nlu/README.md

 A list of existing pipelines can be found in `de.mpg.mpi_inf.ambiversenlu.nlu.entitylinking.uima.pipelines.PipelineType`, where you can also define new pipelines.

 ## Database dumps
 The database dumps can be downloaded from http://ambiversenlu-download.mpi-inf.mpg.de/.
+The database docker images will download them automatically.

 ## Natural Language Understanding Components

-### Named Entity Recognition
+### KnowNER: Named Entity Recognition

 Named Entity Recognition (NER) identifies mentions of named entities (persons, organizations, locations, songs, products, ...) in text.

 AmbiverseNLU provides KnowNER [1] for NER.

-### Named Entity Disambiguation
+### AIDA: Named Entity Disambiguation

 Named Entity Disambiguation (NED) links mentions recognized by NER (see above) to a unique identifier.
 Most names are ambiguous, especially family names,